Upskilling For Change

 Goals

-Upskilling For Change works to eliminate the following injustices from our profession.
-Additionally, we value all languages, respect cultural differences, and work to increase understanding and cooperation among those using English as a first or additional language.
+We value all languages, respect cultural differences, and work to increase understanding and cooperation among those using English as a first or additional language.
 We understand that English is a vitally important tool for social mobility, and access to dignified work, and education.

-Accentism: Discrimination against English speakers or teachers who speak English with an accent other than that of the dominant culture within ELT,
+Discrimination against English-language teachers and speakers who speak English as an additional language and against English speakers or teachers who speak English with an accent other than that of the dominant culture within ELT

-Exclusive and profit-driven teacher training with a minority world/global north price-point making professional development difficult or inaccessible to majority world/global south educators,
+Teacher training and education with a minority-world/Global North price-point making professional development difficult or inaccessible to majority-world/Global South educators

-Profit-driven and unfair testing, and testing as gate-keeping to much-needed professional and educational opportunities,
+Profit-driven and unfair testing, and testing as gate-keeping

-Unfair and unethical recruitment policies and treatment of staff, plus a lack of investment in educators’ professional development and wellbeing by many schools and academies,
+Policies and practices which disproportionately and negatively impact teachers who speak English as an additional language, plus a lack of investment in educators’ professional development and wellbeing by many schools and academies

-The prevailing view of ELT as a profit-making industry with learners bearing the financial burden of their learning.
+The prevailing view of ELT as a profit-making industry

-Juan, community member, Venezuela
+Juan, Community Member, Venezuela

 The Community